Red Bee Media: Operations and services

 In addition to channel playout, media management, content discovery platform and electronic program guide services, Red Bee Media provides "creative services" such as creation of advertisements, promotions and trailers for radio, television and interactive television and "access services" such as subtitling, signing and audio description for the BBC, Channel 4 and Channel 5 programming.
 The company also provides compliance, media management, design and support services, like encoding and editing video for mobile phone operators and VOD and IPTV operators such as the BBC iPlayer, Orange and UK cable company Virgin Media.

 Red Bee Media operates interactive television for the BBC, UKTV and others and provides webmaster services for BBC Online and other websites.
 It markets complex design systems for television such as its sports analysis tool called Piero, which is a 3D sport graphic system designed to analyse sports on TV.

 Red Bee Media also opened a subtitling division in Paris, France in January 2007, which subtitles for the French TV channel M6.

 2021 London Broadcast Centre incident

 Red Bee Media's broadcast centre in London was evacuated on 25 September 2021 following a fire alarm.
 The fire extinguisher system caused damage to servers and storage devices that resulted in national television channels going off air during primetime.
 Channel 4, Channel 5, BT Sport, JSTV, More4, Film4, E4, 4Music, The Box, Box Hits, Kiss, Magic and Kerrang! were impacted.
+Channel 4 with their brands were badly affected.
 Live continuity announcements for BBC channels were also taken off air.
 Accessibility services such as subtitles and audio description tracks were also severely disrupted, with some features not becoming available again until mid-November.
 This caused several people depending on these services to complain to the UK broadcasting industry regulator Ofcom.